SA Community Service

-RIC Student Activities Community Service works to promote student volunteerism and to show the positive contributions of our students at the local, state, national, and international levels.
+RIC SA (Student Activities) Service works to promote student volunteerism and to show the positive contributions of our students at the local, state, national, and international levels.
 We accomplish these goals through the dissemination of volunteer opportunities and the compilation of information on the service projects undertaken by student organizations and Greek Life chapters.

 RIC Opportunity Exchange

 If you are seeking volunteer opportunities for your student organization, to fulfill a service requirement, or as an individual co-curricular activity, please feel free to select one of the opportunities below to reach out to the contact person listed.
 You can also search for opportunities online through organizations like Serve Rhode Island.
 If you would like to connect with off campus organizations for employment, internship AND volunteer opportunities, you can take it one step further and create a free account in

 3rd Annual Martin Luther King Day of Service - Monday, January 20, 2020

 Dr. Martin Luther King Jr. was one of the most prominent figures in the American Civils Rights Movement.
 His leadership through nonviolent efforts mobilized the nation to help make tangible progress for Black Americans.
 Colleges across the country take this day to honor Dr. King’s legacy by giving back to their local communities.
 Rhode Island College students, faculty, and staff are invited to join this movement by serving at one of a number of sites in the greater Providence area.
 All participants will get breakfast and a free t-shirt!
 For more information about MLK Day of Service as it becomes available, visit www.ric.edu/mlk or email Kristen Salemi: email@example.com.